wp-plugins/miniorange-login-openid/readme.txt

 = From your WordPress dashboard =
 1. Visit `Plugins > Add New`.
 2. Search for `miniOrange - Social Login`.
-Find and Install `miniOrange - Social Login`.
+Find and Install `Social Login, Social Sharing by miniOrange`.
 3. Activate the plugin from your Plugins page.

 = From WordPress.org =
 1. Download miniOrange - Social Login.
-2. Unzip and upload the `miniorange-social-login` directory to your `/wp-content/plugins/` directory.
+2. Unzip and upload the `miniorange-login-openid` directory to your `/wp-content/plugins/` directory.
 3. Activate miniOrange - Social Login from your Plugins page.

 = Once Activated =
-1. Go to `miniOrange - Social Login` from side menu and follow the instructions.
+1. Go to `Social Login, Social Sharing by miniOrange` from side menu and select your Social Login and Social Sharing apps.
+2. Customize login and sharing buttons/icons.
+3. Add miniOrange Social Login and Social plugin through Display Options.
-2. Go to `Appearance->Widgets` ,in available widgets you will find `miniOrange - Social Login` widget, drag it to chosen widget area where you want it to appear.
+4. For adding widgets, go to `Appearance->Widgets`.
+From available widgets you will find `miniOrange - Social Login`, `miniOrange Sharing - Horizontal` and `miniOrange Sharing - ` widget.
+Drag it to chosen widget area where you want it to appear.
-3. Now visit your site and you will see login with widget.
+5. Now visit your site and you will see login and sharing icons.

 == Frequently Asked Questions ==

-= I need login with other social apps like Yahoo, Paypal etc. ? = Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" >Contact us</a>.
+= I need login with other social apps like Twitter, Yahoo, Paypal etc. ? = Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" >Contact us</a>.
 You can also submit your app request from plugin's configuration page.

 = I can't see any Social Login to enable.
 I only see Register with miniOrange? =